 Individuals who receive an Artist Fellowship are ineligible to re-apply for five years.
-For example, an applicant who receives a Fellowship award in Fiscal Year 2014 (to be awarded on July 1, 2013) will not be eligible to re-apply to the program until Fiscal Year 2019 (anticipated deadline: March 1, 2018).
-Also, Artist Fellowship recipients are not eligible to receive an Artist Minigrant during the same fiscal year of their Fellowship award.
+For example, an applicant who receives a Fellowship awarded on July 1, 2017 will not be eligible to re-apply to the program until 2022.
+Artist Fellowship recipients are not eligible to receive an Artist Minigrant during the same fiscal year of their Fellowship award.

 Artist Fellowships are awards of merit.
 While applicants are not required to submit information on how they might use the funds, MAC expects the recipients to dedicate the funds towards expanding their ability to create new work.
-Fellowship recipients are required to document their fellowship-funded activities in the final report for the grant.
+Recipients are required to document their fellowship-funded activities in their final report.
 Fellowship funds may not be used to support academic research or study toward an academic or professional degree.

-Please note: Fellowship grants are reported income for the recipients.
-MAC is required to report the grants to the IRS and issues tax documents (a 1099 form) to each Fellowship grantee.
+Please note: Fellowship grants are reported as income for the recipients.
+MAC is required to report the grants to the IRS and issues tax documents (a 1099 form) to each Fellowship recipient.

 Who May Apply

 You may apply for an Artist Fellowship if you are a professional artist producing work of high artistic quality.
-Individuals are considered to be at the professional level if they are:
+Individuals are considered to be at the professional level if they: